Starting a Forex Trading Company in Dubai (2025): The Real Game for Global Traders

 Why Dubai Has Become the Forex Powerhouse of the Middle East

 Dubai has positioned itself as the Wall Street of the GCC, but with tax benefits and global mobility that other markets can’t match.
+Here’s why forex firms are moving their base here:

 • Zero personal income tax and only 9% corporate tax above AED 375,000 profit.

-• Global investor access: Dubai’s time zone bridges Asia, Europe, and the U.S.- allowing 24-hour trade coverage.
+• Global investor access: Dubai’s time zone bridges Asia, Europe, and the U.S. — allowing 24-hour trade coverage.

 • High liquidity environment with multi-currency banking and international brokers regulated by DFSA (Dubai Financial Services Authority).